blakezimmerman/my-forms/README.md

 Some terms or conventions in the code base may be unfamiliar so I'll try to define some of them here.

 ### Reducers
 Reducers are pure functions that take an action and the current Redux state object and then return a new state object.
 Reducers can be composed together and a composition of all the application's reducers is called the root reducer.
-In this project, files that end with `.reducer.ts` contain a reducer and definitions for the actions that the reducer acts on.
+In this project, files named `reducer.ts` contain a reducer and definitions for the actions that the reducer acts on.
 More can be read about reducers in the [docs for Redux](https://redux.js.org/docs/basics/Reducers.html).

 ### Epics
 Epics are the means by which asynchronous Redux actions are performed.
 In essence, they take in actions, perform side effects, and return new actions as a result.
 More can read about them in the [docs for Redux-Observable](https://redux-observable.js.org/docs/basics/Epics.html).

 ### Selectors
 Selectors are memoized functions that take the global Redux state as an argument and return some value computed from the state.
 They can be read about in more detail at [Reselect's GitHub Repo](https://github.com/reactjs/reselect).

-### Style Definitions
-Style definitions refer to the source files with the extension `.scss.d.ts`.
-These files are automatically generated by `typings-for-css-modules-loader` when the client is bundled by webpack.
-These files allow you to have type checking and autocomplete when referencing SCSS classes in React Components.

 ## How to Run